pubgrad/fem-downloader/README.md

 You are not allowed to redistribute or publish any course you will download with this tool and therefore I **strongly discourage** this kind of usage.

-The sole purpose of this piece of software is to provide a mean to Frontend Masters subscribers to download for personal use the courses they like more.
+The sole purpose of this piece of software is to provide a mean to Frontend Masters subscribers to download the courses they like more for **exclusive personal use**.

 ## License